hooh-hooah/hooh-hooah.github.io/tutorials/trouble-shooting.md

 -   You're trying to build the mod while the game is open.
 Once the game is running, every single zipmod is write-locked, so you can't update your mod.
 -   When the modding tool failed to validate your assets, it will refuse to build the mod to save your time.
-    You can see the why mod packer is failed to resovle mod assets.
+    You can see why mod packer is failing to resolve the mod assets.

 ### Studio Lights not affecting to your mods

 Check your studio item's layer.
-Studio Lights will only lit items with a specific layer.
+Studio Lights will only affect items with a specific layer.

--   Map Layer will only lit by Map Lights.
+-   Map Layer will only get affected by Map Lights.
--   Chara Layer will only lit by Chara Lights.
+-   Chara Layer will only get affected by Chara Lights.

 ### SB3Utility Fails

 When SB3Utility failed to find external texture, SB3Utility might fail to run.
 Currently, SB3Utility can't reference external texture from scratch (Based on the author's comment).
-To use ILLUSION's hair shader with external texture, the hair mesh material must reference all of the textures to swap.
+To use ILLUSION's hair shader with external texture, the hair mesh material must reference all the textures to swap.

 ### I can see my mod in the creator, but it won't load when I click it